marieamelie94/address_json/README.md

 ## Deployment

-The master branch is used to build a container and is uploaded to ECR by Github Actions (as an example, we could deploy the container to many other services).
-The AWS parameters would be defined as Secrets in Github (here it is only an example and did not set up any secrets).
-Here once deployed the job can be run in a Fargate task.
+The master branch is used to build a container and is uploaded to AWS ECR by Github Actions (as an example, we could deploy the container to many other services).
+The AWS parameters would be defined as Secrets in the project (here I did not set up any secrets).

 ## Execution